We just launched HRIS Sync, automate employee benefits management ⚡️

 • Usually work in the UK.

-What Are the Types of Workplace Pensions in the UK?
+2 Types of Workplace Pensions in the UK

 Employers can set up two types of workplace pension schemes: